sohailshams/fitness-home/README.md

 4. **Local variable 'intent' referenced before assignment** - When I completed checkout/views.py and created an order I start getting this error.
 The initial thought was that it is happening because the **form is not valid** and it is triggering the else block.
 But I tested this with print statement and I could see the **intent** was created in the terminal.
 The issue was actually I was not returning anything if the **form was valid**.
-I was missing the redirect to **checkout_success** which I had not created till this point.
-So I created checkout success page and redirected to **checkout_success** and got rid of this error.
+I was missing the redirect to **checkout_success page** which I had not created till this point.
+So I created checkout success page and redirected to **checkout_success page** and got rid of this error.
 Credit to
 **Chris Zielinski** who helped me to identify this issue.
 5. **Total was not counted** - I encountered with this issue of total not being counted when I add, delete or save line item.
-The reason found that was causing this problem was I did not include **default_app_config = 'checkout.apps.CheckoutConfig'** in **checkout/__init__.py**.
+The reason found, that was causing this problem was I did not include **default_app_config = 'checkout.apps.CheckoutConfig'** in **checkout/__init__.py**. adding this in **checkout/__init__.py** solved the problem.
-6. **User Sign UP Error** - To avoid the line too long error in **settings.py** in **AUTH_PASSWORD_VALIDATORS** section I added a back slash (\) and moved the rest of the line to next page.
+6. **User Sign UP Error** - To avoid the line too long error in **settings.py** in **AUTH_PASSWORD_VALIDATORS** section I added a back slash and moved the rest of the line to next page.
 It removed the line too long error but during user registration a new error occured.
-Later I found out the solution which is, instead of back slash I should use quotation makrks ('') to remove line too long error.
+The reason was back slash.Later I found out the solution which is, instead of back slash I should use quotation makrks to break the line to get rid of line too long error.
 7. **Exercise Plans** - The way **add_cart** function was written initially a user could add all the exercise plan in the shopping cart whereas a user need only one exercise plan.
 Thus I updated **add_cart** function and also contexts.py-**product_type == 'excercise_plans_dic'** section.
 Now user can add only on exercise plan in the shopping cart.